jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git checkout - Switch branches or restore working tree files
+### /checkout - Switch branches or restore working tree files
-Request with a "checkout_branch" (if it"s a switch-branch request), a "new_check" (if the target branch needs to be created), a branch target "branchname",
-a "checkout_all" (if discard all changes), a restore target "filename" and a "top_repo_path" to determine the checkout action and target
+Request with a checkout_branch (boolean for if it's a switch branch request), a new_check (boolean for if the target branch needs to be created), a branch target branch_name, a checkout_all (boolean for if discarding all changes), a restore target file_name and a top_repo_path.
+Performs either a branch change, branch creation and change, checkout of all files, or checkout of a single file.

 URL:
 ```bash